kap83/phase-3-sinatra-react-project/README.md

 # TV Show Catalogue

-A great place to organize your to watch list.
+A place to keep track of your To Be Watched pile.

 ## Functionality

+This app uses a React frontend and a Ruby/Sinatra/SQLite3 backend

-Shows belong to Genre for easy organization.
+Shows belong to genre for easy organization.
 Full CRUD capabilities for shows.
-Add genres as needed.

-The code for the rendering of data using React can be found here: https://github.com/kap83/my-app-frontend
+Frontend code can be found here: https://github.com/kap83/my-app-frontend